schoenfr/portfolio/_pages/sukkulenten.md

 ## First Steps
 To Analyse the project brief and get an idea of it's content seemed essential to me.
 I wanted to get an better idea of the problem that lay behind the task to create an smartphone app also in context of contemporary problems like the Corona-Pendemic and its direct consequences like for example more remote work, homeschooling and taking care of children, less contact to ohers, closed sport clubs, etc.

-## Document Your Works in Progress
-Remember to document each step of the project as much as you can.
-Since the exercises build on one another, you’ll find it a huge help when you document your progress through photos, illustrations and notes.
-It’s also easier to tell an engaging story throughout your case study if you have photos and illustrations of your works in progress.
-If you’re going to include this case study in your portfolio, you should carefully craft and document it in order to highlight your skills, work processes and results.
-Remember, you have to make your documentation so enticing that an employer would love to schedule an interview with you.